SirGnip/ClipDashboard/notes.md

 - do some manual animation on the cell to highlight it
 - add some text to the data model if it has focus
-- have another control (anothre ListView) next to it in parallel that highlights the current cycle row somehow?
+- have another control (another ListView) next to it in parallel that highlights the current cycle row somehow?
 - add a status bar at the bottom of the screen and have it show the buffer ID with the focus and preview of it
 - just not worry about having a nice visualization for cycling for now

 # Brainstorm

-- some kind of preview of system clipboard (have it poll the systme clipboard while UI is open)
+- some kind of preview of system clipboard (have it poll the system clipboard while UI is open)
 - Feature that would provide a full screen view of the current system clipboard.
 Maybe just a "open in Notepad" would be sufficient.
-- diff two buffers.
+- x diff two buffers.
 Diff a buffer with system clipboard.
 - maybe have a generic "store" button that has different behavior based on some mode/configuration?
     - append new clip to buffer?
     - prepend/append/replace selected clips in buffer with text in system clipboard?